-In future, Charity hopes to open her own pre-school to ensure vulnerable children in her community have access to education.
-She sees herself continuing as a respected businesswoman and leader, and perhaps one day becoming a politician.
-She hopes her son will follow in her footsteps as a change-maker and an advocate of quality education for both boys and girls.
+In the future, Charity hopes to open her own pre-school to ensure vulnerable children in her community have access to education.
+She sees herself continuing as a respected businesswoman and leader, perhaps one day becoming a politician.
+She hopes her son will follow in her footsteps as a change-maker and advocate of quality education for both boys and girls.

 The positive impact of our audacious leaders is creating waves not only in their rural communities, but across Africa and the world.
 In November 2018, Charity was invited to attend an event hosted by The Queen’s Commonwealth Trust in Lusaka.
 There, she led members of her local CAMFED Association chapter to sing for an audience of young leaders, including the organization’s President, The Duke of Sussex.
 Charity is proud to use her voice to raise the profile of CAMFED and the urgent issues our movement is tackling.

 Charity leads her fellow CAMFED Association members in song, practicing for a special event organized by The Queen's Commonwealth Trust in Lusaka, Zambia.